fadhilhussain/news-category-rnn/README.md

 # news-category-rnn
-# 📰 News Category Classification using RNN
+# 📰 News Category Classification using LSTM

-This project classifies news headlines into one of 10 categories using a Recurrent Neural Network (RNN).
-It demonstrates how to clean text data, tokenize it, train an RNN model, and build a web app using Streamlit.
+This project classifies news headlines into one of 10 categories using a Long short term memory (LSTM).
+It demonstrates how to clean text data, tokenize it, train an LSTM model, and build a web app using Streamlit.

 ---

 ## 🚀 Project Structure

 - `explore_data.ipynb` – Explore and visualize the dataset.
-- `train_model.ipynb` – Text cleaning, tokenization, and training an RNN model.
+- `train_model.ipynb` – Text cleaning, tokenization, and training an LSTM model.
 - `evaluate_model.ipynb` – Evaluate model accuracy and predictions.
 - `streamlit_app.py` – Streamlit app for predicting news categories.